ISWI-Tunisia/PyDAQviewer/README.md

 ## Installation
 Download or clone this repository on your computer and run the main program `PyDAQviewer.py`.

-## Python package dependencies and Standard Python Libraries
+## Python version and packages that must be installed in advance

     python 3.6,
     PyQt5,